 The Optometry Admission Test (OAT) contains material in biology, general chemistry, organic chemistry and physics, so prospective applicants are encouraged to complete as many of the science pre-requisite courses as possible before taking the exam.

-SCO accepts admissions applications June 29-March 1 each year.
+SCO accepts admissions applications approximately July 1-March 1 each year.
 All applicants are required to take the OAT no later than the March 1 application deadline; however, we strongly recommend submitting an application and taking the test early in the application cycle.